entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

-182. Position of Profundus sensory line: on preorbital (0), on postorbital (1), on both postorbital and preorbital plates (2).
+182. Position of profundus sensory line: on preorbital (0), on postorbital (1), on both postorbital and preorbital plates (2).
 > Modified from Johnson *et al*.
 (2000), Character 22.

 183. Profundus sensory line connecting with the infraorbital sensory line: absent (0); present (1).